 Complications are problems that occur during or after the operation.
 Every procedure has its risks, including tummy tuck surgery.
 We have not included the chance of these happening to you because this will be different for every person.
 For specific advice and information, it’s best to talk to your own surgeon.

 The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).

 - infection – this may need antibiotic treatment

 - bleeding under your skin (haematoma) – this may need surgery to stop the bleeding and drain the area

-- seroma – a collection of fluid around your wound that may need to be removed using a needle
+- seroma – a collection of fluid around your wound that may need to be drained with a needle and syringe

 - unusually red or raised scars – these may take several months to fade

 - a blood clot in your lungs (pulmonary embolus)